Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in Hospitality Magazine

-The curiosity was there from a young age, but the edginess, the daringness, the interest in sustainable cooking and foraging from the wild was yet to be developed.
-It was during her time with Michael Bras in the south of France that Analiese Gregory first got a taste for foraging.
+The curiosity was there from a young age, but the edginess, daringness, and interest in sustainable cooking and foraging from the wild were yet to be developed.
+During her time with Michael Bras in the south of France, Analiese first got a taste for foraging.
 She would climb trees to gather fresh hazelnuts for the night’s specials, and this awoke something in her that lay dormant for years before unleashing into full-blown chef anarchy.
-“I went from doing things with induction and steam and everything being super-precise to just like throwing stuff into a giant fire and seeing what happens”, she tells Associated Press.

-Diving, hunting, fishing, and foraging in Tasmania
+Diving, hunting, fishing, and cooking and outdoor adventures in Tasmania

-In Tasmania, Analiese knows first-hand where almost all of her ingredients come from.
-And that’s mostly because she’s grabbed them by her own hand.
-Whether it’s gathering saltbush, hunting wallaby and possum, fishing for flounder, or diving for abalone, Analiese has gone all-in with the world of sustainable cooking and feasting from the wild.
-“I moved to Tasmania and started cooking in an entirely different way”, she says.
-And what freedom that invites!
-If you thought a fully equipped kitchen was your gateway to culinary freedom, you haven’t seen the marvellous creations Annaliese whips out of nature.
+In Tasmania, Analiese knows first-hand where almost all her ingredients come from.
+And that’s mostly because she’s grabbed them by her hand.
+Whether gathering saltbush, hunting wallaby and possum, fishing for flounder, or diving for abalone, Analiese has gone all-in with the world of sustainable cooking and feasting from the wild.

 Analiese Gregory go fishing, featured in Goodfood